Innovative wooden toll gantry across the S37 Klagenfurter Schnellstraße (expressway)

 Untreated wood from the region

 The supporting core and thus the majority of the new toll gantry consist of glued laminated spruce.
 Larch was used for the weather-proof outer layer and can be repaired easily in the event of damage.
 The wooden gantry's life cycle is about 20 years and is comparable to conventional steel structures.
-The benefit compared to steel lies in the fact that it sequesters fifteen tons of CO2.
+The benefit of wood compared to steel is the CO2 absorption of fifteen tons.
 The HASSLACHER Group delivered the highly prefabricated wooden construction to the construction site on the S37 with all steel parts and railings.
 Traffic technology company Forster took care of installing it on the expressway under supervision of ASFINAG and, due to its high degree of prefabrication, the process only took a few hours overnight.

 ASFINAG sets new standards